Scientific Steering Committee

 John Lind is a PhD student at Mid Sweden University in Östersund at the Department of Natural Sciences, Design and Sustainable Development (NDH) .
 He has a background in archaeology and sustainable development and contributes to the research project ALPMEMA – ALPine mountain hay MEadows MAnagement.
 The overall aim of ALPMEMA is to identify the best examples in the conservation of upland hay meadows.
 John was also IHOPE’s first intern.

 Karl-Johan Lindholm is Professor at the Department of Archaeology and Ancient History, Uppsala University.
 His main research interest is long-term understandings of landscapes and land-use drawing on Historical Ecology, Integrated Landscape Analysis, including Geographical Information Systems (GIS) and Biocultural Heritage, with bearing on current approaches to the sustainable management of heritage and natural resources.
 In addition he is interested in past and present forms of collective action and cooperative natural resource management.
-Currently he is research leader of Contesting Marginality: The Boreal Forest of Inland Scandinavia and the Worlds Outside, AD – 1500 AD (Swedish Research Council) and he is also co-investigator of the TerraNova The European Landscape Learning Initiative.
-Karl-Johan is also the editor of the Journal of Archaeology and Ancient History.
+He was research leader of Contesting Marginality: The Boreal Forest of Inland Scandinavia and the Worlds Outside, AD – 1500 AD (Swedish Research Council) and he was also co-investigator of the TerraNova The European Landscape Learning Initiative.
+These two projects were completed in 2023.
+Karl-Johan is a former editor of the Journal of Archaeology and Ancient History.
+He is currently acting as the Director for Swedigarch – Swedish National Infrastructure for Digital Archaeology.

 Fredrik Charpentier Ljungqvist is Professor of History, especially Historical Geography, at Stockholm University.
 In addition, he is Associate Professor of Physical Geography at the same university as well as Pro Futura Scientia Fellow at the Swedish Collegium for Advanced Study in Uppsala.
 He is also affiliated to the Bolin Centre for Climate Research, Stockholm University.
 Ljungqvist’s current research interests range from the link between past climate variability and historical harvest yields, the effect of plague outbreaks on the history of European building activity, past climate variability and extremes to socio-political aspects of historical food (in)security.
 He frequently gives popular science lectures and makes contributions to media, and he is the author of four popular science books.
 In 2022 Ljungqvist was, by the Royal Swedish Academy of Letters, History and Antiquities, awarded the Rettig Prize for “interdisciplinary works concerning climate and diseases in a long-term perspective that demonstrate the importance of humanistic and historical perspectives on crucial contemporary issues”.